Sections in Chapter 5:

 Why is Third Party Confirmation Important?

 Third party tracking confirmation is necessary for confirming conversion attribution for any individual advertising channel.
-While each individual advertising channel, platform or partner will usually provide an internal tracking tool and furnish conversion reports, these reports describe each channels performance and therefore represent a conflict of interest that should be counterbalanced by data from at least one more source.
+While each individual advertising channel, platform or partner will usually provide an internal tracking tool and furnish conversion reports, these reports describe each channels performance and therefore paint an incomplete picture that should be supplemented by data from at least one more source.
 Google Analytics is one easy option for third-party tracking confirmation, and there are many other options available.

-Attribution synchronization is important to ensure that different tracking systems use standardized models to track impressions, conversions and other consumer data points.
+Ideally, synchronization of attribution models would ensure that different tracking systems gather the same impression, conversion and consumer data.
+Different platforms, however, often return different types of data and thereby require different attribution models.
+Therefore, it is often impossible to use exactly the same attribution model across all channels.
 If different tracking platforms use different attribution models (i.e. attribute credit to selective advertisements based on particular touch point parameters), they will attribute credit to different sources.
+It is unrealistic to use an identical attribution model across all parters, but it is important to understand the relative differences between different attribution models in order to compare channel performance.
 While it is unlikely that data will ever match identically between platforms, it should be similar enough to clearly indicate campaign effectiveness.

 Third Party Click Tags